Chevrolet Monte Carlo: 2000–2005

-For 2000, Chevrolet not only again called upon GM Motorsports for design inspiration, but also to Monte Carlos of the past.
-Among the traits carried over from older Monte Carlos were the stylized wheel flares, vertically oriented tail lamps, and a stylized rear bumper.
-Another classic trait for 2000 was the return of the "knight" badging, as well as a full gauge cluster, not seen on the Monte Carlo since 1988.
-Back again was the Super Sport moniker, replacing the Z34 designation of the fifth generation, which was a Lumina Coupe legacy.
+For 2000, Chevrolet not only again called upon GM Motorsports for design inspiration.
+The Super Sport moniker returned, replacing the Z34 designation of the fifth generation, which was a Lumina Coupe.
 Chevrolet also retired the Lumina name, bringing back the Impala nameplate for the Monte Carlo's sedan counterpart.
-At the request of racing teams, Chevrolet stylists added a slight "hump" on the rear trunk – similar to, although smaller than, a Lincoln Mark VIII.
-It was a distinct trait that stayed with Monte Carlo until its demise, even though later in the generation every trim level would get a spoiler that all but masked the hump.
+At the request of racing teams, Chevrolet stylists added a slight "hump" on the rear trunk.
 From the NASCAR circuit came the aerodynamic styling and ducktail spoiler.
-The 6th generation Monte Carlo is based on the Monte Carlo "Intimidator" concept car, produced in 1997.
-Trim levels initially consisted of the LS, and SS, the latter being the first front-wheel drive SS in the Chevrolet lineup.
-The LS used a 3.4 L OHV V6, while the SS got the 3.8 L V6.
+The 6th generation Monte Carlo is based on the Monte Carlo "Intimidator" concept car, presented in 1997.
+Trim levels initially were the LS and SS, the latter being the first front-drive SS in the Chevrolet lineup.
+The LS used a 3.4 L OHV V6, while the SS used the 3.8 L V6.
 A Supercharged SS model was added for 2004 and 2005; the naturally aspirated SS continued as well, but was relabeled as LT for MY 2005.

 2006–2007

 The facelifted 2006 Monte Carlo and the companion Impala sedan were introduced at the 2005 Los Angeles Auto Show.
 The base engine was a 3.5 L V6 producing 211 hp (156 kW).
 Trim series for this generation include the entry-level LS, the mid-level LT, the upper-level LTZ and, the top-of-the-line SS.
 Only 14,829 SS models were produced over the two years, 8,794 in 2006 and 6,035 in 2007.
-The most notable news, though, was the SS model's use of the generation IV small-block V8 — the first V8 since the 1988 model.
+The SS models used the generation IV small-block V8 — the first V8 since 1988.
 The 5.3 L V8 produced 303 hp (226 kW).
 The interior for 2006 was mildly redesigned.

 The revised model also added an improved interior with expanded Driver Information Center (DIC), enhanced ABS and traction control, as well as optional, seat-mounted side airbags for the front driver and passenger.

 The LT and LTZ models were available with the 3.9 L engine in 2006.
 For 2007 the LTZ model was dropped along with the engine in favor of the Flex Fuel 3.5 L as the exclusive engine for non-SS models.